richpauloo/aife/README.md

 * `01_sampling_distribution_MT_GWL_difference.R`: data cleaning, bootstrapping forecasted groundwater declines, generating plots `p1-p4`
 * `02_preprocess_data_for_dashbard`: read in data saved in `01_...` and preprocess scpecifically for JAMstack
 * `03_compare_domestic_and_MT_well_depths.R`: sanity check to ensure domestic well depths coincide with the ranges of groundwater level decline
+* `04_model.R`: generate forecasts and assets used in the static pages

-`/data`: data used in this project
+`/data`: raw data used by the code in this project
 `/jamstack`: code and files related to dashboard generation, which is hosted via Jekyll at [github.com/richpauloo/jbp](github.com/richpauloo/jbp)
+* `00_main.html`: main GSA landing pages
+* `01_scen.html`: scenario specific pages

 ## Processed data in `/data`: